 In 2009, responding to an alarming increase of sexual exploitation in Alameda County, BAWAR implemented a new program to address the needs of both commercially sexually exploited children (CSEC) and adults.

-BAWAR’s Sexually Exploited Minors program provides 24-hour crisis stabilization to all survivors of commercial sexual exploitation and trafficking.
+BAWAR’s Sexually Exploited Minors (SEM) program provides 24-hour crisis stabilization to all survivors of commercial sexual exploitation and trafficking.
 Through community education, we work to humanize and de-stigmatize the voices and experiences of survivors.

 Our violence prevention program is made possible through a grant from the City of Oakland’s Human Services Department, Oakland Unite Programs.